How To Buy & Save Hopi Drought Tolerant Corn Seeds

 I got my first Hopi Blue Corn seeds from Beyond Organic which I believe was located in Western Oregon but the website is now linked to another company.
 I chose Beyond Organic because at the time I was testing various drought tolerant crops and their Hopi Blue Corn seed was the cheapest by the pound.
 I have grown this for several years and it is a drought tolerant soft flour corn than grows 5-7 feet tall with mostly blue kernels with the occasional white, yellow, dark purple tinged blue, or maroon/grey chinmarked kernels.

 I got my first Hopi Pink and Hopi White corn seeds from Rich Farm Garden.
-Last year I ordered 10 packets of Hopi Pink from them and when I politely asked about my order 6 weeks later they cancelled my order, no reason given.
+The Anasazi corn I got from this supplier didn't germinate and I didn't request a refund for such a small quantity.
+Last year I ordered 10 more packets of Hopi Pink from them and after 6 weeks I politely asked about my order and they cancelled it, no reason given.

-I bought several hundred Hopi Pink seeds from an Etsy seller VCOO and planted these next to my previous years Hopi Pink but when planting I noticed the seeds were a darker rosey color compared to the Hopi Pink kernels from 2023.
+I bought several hundred Hopi Pink seeds from an Etsy seller VCOO and planted these in 2024 next to my previous years Hopi Pink. but when planting I noticed the seeds were slightly darker compared to my own Hopi Pink kernels (it is more difficult to tell when looking at individual kernels).
 These plants produced kernels that were very simlilar to Wikti and not Hopi Pink.

 What is a Variety or Strain?